 7 Fresh Fruit Dessert Recipes That Are Perfect For the Warmer Months

 Neither a galette nor pie, the crostata is a rustic free-form tart, which is known for its beautiful crisp and buttery pastry.
 The base of this recipe by Lia Townsend is rooted in a recipe from Cook Beautiful by Athena Calderone, which "has been lovingly adapted over many iterations of making it through the seasons."

-The center is traditionally filled with jam and the key is to use fruits that are in season.
-"Play around with flavors and the balance between sweetness and brightness of citrus," Townsend notes.
+The centre is traditionally filled with jam and the key is to use fruits that are in season.
+"Play around with flavours and the balance between sweetness and brightness of citrus," Townsend notes.
 For example, while this recipe calls for juicy plums and zesty orange, you could always try a combination of sweet strawberries and lemon.

-While this recipe calls for delightfully delicious raspberries, simply add your favorite picks or use whatever's in season.
+While this recipe calls for delightfully delicious raspberries, simply add your favourite picks or use whatever's in season.
 It's honestly one of the simplest but beautifully sweet desserts of all.